 - Computer-assisted speech - Those who are disabled or cannot speak can use a computer to help them communicate.
 For example, Stephen Hawking uses a computer to communicated.

-- Voice recognition - Any phone or another system that uses voice recognition is using a computer to translate what is heard into text or other data that can be understood by the computer.
+- Voice recognition - Voice recognition uses a computer to translate recorded audio into text or other data.

 Defense and military

-- Encryption - Secure communication is vital in the defense industry and computers are used to encrypt communications that should remain secret.
+- Encryption - Secure communication is vital in the defense industry and computers encrypt communications that should remain secret.